 Wonderful day trip

-We (I) could have easily spent a longer time in the museum and archeological site but it started to rain.
+So my recommendation while touring Rome is to definitely make your way to Ostia Antica.
+We (I) could have easily spent a long time in the museum and archeological site but it started to rain.
 Something I don’t really allow on my rain BIG ADVENTURES – except on travel days.
-God is good to me like that ~ but this was probably a good thing as it was time to catch the train back to Rome.
-My heart was filled with so many facts and eagerness to learn more about these people, why and how they lived their day-to-day lives all those years ago.
+My heart was filled with so many facts and interesting details surrounding this civilization.
+Definitely, the why and how they lived their day-to-day lives so many years ago.

-It is still about people and making connections when I travel but this time I was most inspired by a people who lived long, long ago.
-History and sociology are amazing to me and I will always probably want to learn how people lived together and created the world they lived in.
+My goal for Travel with Wendy is about people and making connections.
+I was inspired by people who lived long, long ago.
+The history and sociology of this place were amazing to me.
+I will always probably want to learn how people lived together and created the world they lived in.
 I guess it is because I am still learning how we do that today.

-If you get a chance and love history, art, culture and people, I would highly recommend making Ostia Antica a “day trip” while you are in Rome.
+If you get a chance and love history, art, culture, and people, this is the place for you.
+I would highly recommend making Ostia Antica a “day trip” while you are in Rome.
 Even if you just need a break from the hustle and bustle of the city.
-Thanks Dana for the suggestion, I will always be grateful and look forward to learning more on another adventure soon.
+Thanks, Dana for the suggestion, I will always be grateful and look forward to learning more on another adventure soon.